The Car Connection BMW X7 Overview

 Based on the smaller BMW X5, the X7 has bold styling, a longer wheelbase, and a standard third row to set it apart from its smaller sibling.
 The X5 is available with three rows, however the third row in the X5 is much smaller than the X7's and is meant for only occasional duty.

 With the X7, BMW finally has a direct rival for the Mercedes-Benz GLS-Class and Audi Q7, among other high-end luxury SUVs.

-Both X7s are rated to tow up to 7,500 pounds with the optional trailer hitch.
+The X7 is rated to tow up to 7,500 pounds with the optional trailer hitch.

 All X7s ride on an air suspension that's height adjustable.
 An optional suspension connects to a forward-facing camera system that watches the road ahead and adjusts ride quality ahead of pavement imperfections.

 The X7 sits relatively high off the ground with 8.7 inches of running ground clearance.
 Its suspension can be raised for better off-road clearance, but it's not likely to be a proper mud plugger like the Range Rover.

 With distant relatives in the SUV world that include the new Rolls-Royce Cullinan, the X7 still has room to grow.
 It's likely BMW will offer plug-in hybrid versions within a couple of years, and ultra-luxury models are sure to follow.